Blog

 Tax & Residency Planning Guidance on NHR eligibility, corporate structure, and long-term planning.
 Potential for higher taxes and compliance issues.

-Communication with Authorities Direct handling of queries, appeals, and AIMA follow-ups.
+Communication with Authorities Handling consular and AIMA communications, follow-ups, and formal queries.
 Risk of missed communications or misinterpretations.

 From navigating consular quirks to ensuring your business plan meets both official and unwritten expectations, a skilled D2 visa lawyer can save you months of delays, protect your investment, and position your venture for long-term success in Portugal.